-- i) The inputs used in calculating the fair value for share-based compensation expense included in profit or loss. - ii) The valuation of shares issued in non-cash transactions, including the settlement of debt and RTO transaction.
+- i) The inputs used in calculating the fair value for share-based compensation expense included in profit or loss. - ii) The valuation of shares issued in non-cash transactions, including the settlement of debt, the RTO transaction and the Supra acquisition.
 Generally, the valuation of non-cash transactions is based on the value of the goods or services received.
 When non-cash transactions are entered into with employees and those providing similar services, the non-cash transactions are measured at the fair value of the consideration given up using market prices. - iii) Collectability of promissory note receivable from MKHS, LLC.